Mouchnino/moneyguru/help/en/basics.md

 **Transfer** cells have a little ![](images/basics_show_account_arrow.png) at their right.
 Similarly to the other views, you can click on it to show the account displayed in the cell.
 Unlike arrows from the Transaction view, this only *cycles through* the transaction's split.
 Therefore, even when a transaction has more than 2 splits, continually clicking on that arrow will show all affected accounts, not just the first 2.

+Depending on the selected date range, there might be a **Previous Balance** entry at the top of the table.
+This entry, like with bank account statements, shows the balance of the account at the beginning of the date range.

 Filtering
 -----